ONE DAY IN TAKAYAMA, JAPAN

 The Leeson Bridge Guesthouse

-The Leeson Bridge Guesthouse (1 Leeson Street Upper, Ranelagh, Dublin, D04 AH22) is a Georgian guesthouse in Dublin’s south.
-It’s a 20-minute walk to downtown, and bus stops are just a few minutes away.
+The Leeson Bridge Guesthouse is a Georgian guesthouse in Dublin’s south.
+It’s a 20-minute walk to downtown and bus stops are just a few minutes away.

 We love the red entrance door and the reception area is very pretty as well.
 Guests can choose between a Budget Double Room and Executive Suite, which has a sauna and jacuzzi.
 We book the first option, and it’s cozy and clean, and has a balcony.
 But for some people, the bathroom may be a bit small …